DSLFoundry/mps-metabnf/README.md

 This version of MetaBNF works on MPS 2019.1

 # Rationale
 This language tries to achieve similar results as https://github.com/premun/ingrid (see also https://github.com/vaclav/MPS_CSharp for a DSL that has been accelerated using ingrid).
 The design principle of MetaBNF is different.
-Where ingrid simply translates a BNF grammar straightforward to an MPS DSL, MetaBNF has the goal to adorn/decorate (a possibly imported) BNF grammar with hints that will increase usability of a resulting MPS DSL that is generated based on the grammar.
+Where ingrid translates a BNF grammar straightforward to an MPS DSL, MetaBNF has the goal to adorn/decorate (a possibly imported) BNF grammar with hints that will increase usability of a resulting MPS DSL that is generated based on the grammar.

 # Current status
 The current status of MetaBNF is: it works for basic cases, but is not yet feature-complete w.r.t. editor usability.
 There are no industrial or large-scale applications yet that have battle tested it.